AfterDreaming/CarND-Traffic-Sign-Classifier-Project/writeup_yufan.md

 My final model results were:
 * training set accuracy of 100%
-* validation set accuracy of 93.7%
+* validation set accuracy of 94.2%
-* test set accuracy of 93.5%
+* test set accuracy of 93.2%

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-Because of the image size and quality, adding convulotion layers is not very helpful.
-I add an additional fully connected layer and this change boost the accuracy from 89% to 94%.

 If a well known architecture was chosen:
 * What architecture was chosen?
 ** LeNet

 * Why did you believe it would be relevant to the traffic sign application?
 ** LeNet is a well known architechture for image recognition and its structure is relative simple comparing with some hundred layers model.
 It is easy to train and effective.
+I think it is a good starting points for image related AI questions.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-** LeNet can get 89% across training, validation, and test set without any modification.
+** LeNet can get 89% accuracy across training, validation, and test set without any modification.
 The result is very impressive considering the limited data we have.
+Because the trainging set accuracy was not good enough, first, I added additional a convolution layer and pooling layer.
+However, the accuracy was not improved.
+The reason is because our images have small size(32*32) and two convolutional layers is enough for extracting image features.
+Therefore, I add an additional fully connected layer to find more relationship between image features.
+After I got 100% training accuracy, I added dropout in the model, however, the validation accuracy was not improved.
+Then I decide to remove the dropout since it is not very helpful in this question.

 ### Test a Model on New Images